 You will be able to run a Chainlink node with 0 LINK, however, you will not be able to participate in requests that require a deposit until you’ve earned some LINK first.
 Requesters may specify an amount of LINK that all nodes must deposit as a penalty fee in case the node doesn’t fulfill the request.
 However, since penalty fees are optional, not all requests will require it.

-The hardware requirements of the Chainlink node are very minimal to start with.
-For example, Chainlink can be compiled and effectively ran on a Raspberry Pi.
-You may need to add resources only if your node receives extremely frequent usage.
+The hardware requirements of the Chainlink node are very minimal to operate.
+It should run with 1 core and 1 GB of RAM, though you may want to up the RAM to 2 GB for better reliability.
 However, connectivity to an Ethereum client is required for communication with the blockchain.
+If you decide to run your own Ethereum client, you will want to run that on a separate machine.
 Hardware requirements of Ethereum clients may change over time.

-The Chainlink node can fulfill requests from open (unauthenticated) APIs out-of-the-box, without the need for External Adapters.
+The Chainlink node can fulfill requests from open (unauthenticated) APIs out-of-the-box, without the need for External Adapters as long as you've added the jobs in the Fulfilling Requests guide.
 For these requests, requesters would supply the URL to the open API they wish each node to retrieve, and the Chainlink node will use its core adapters to fulfill the request.
+If you would like to provide access to an API which requires authentication, you will need to create a job specific for that API, either with an external adapter or by using the parameters of the HttpGet adapter.

 Currently, the community maintains lists of available external adapters.